CommunityEnterpriseLinuxKickstarts/xfce4-amdesktop/README.md

 *Note using this frontend image with automythserver requires a configured VPN server.
 Configure (generate keys/certs as needed) your automythserver vpn prior to attempting to connect.
 The next release is slated to have static example certs installed between server and this client.

-Connecting to a traditional mythbackend server should work as well.